omahs/CairoLearnXinYminutes/Readme.md

   local tuple0: (felt, felt, felt) = (7, 9, 13);
   ```

-+ Events: Events allows a contract emit information during the course of its
++ Events: Events allow a contract to emit information during the course of its
   execution, that can be used outside of StarkNet.
 An event can be created,
   subsequently emitted: